How to Get Unstuck When You Lose Decluttering Momentum

 4. Pay attention to what you bring home.

 While you take a break from decluttering, be sure to watch your consumption so old habits don't take you right back to square one.
 Think before you purchase or take a freebie.
-Be a vigilant doorkeeper, because staying clutter-free is as much about what comes in as about what goes out.
+Be a vigilant doorkeeper, because staying clutter-free depends on what comes in as much as what goes out.

 5. Start again with baby steps.